Abdullah-here-ds/Tribute_to_A-Q-K/README.md

 # Tribute_to_A-Q-K
- A Tribute to Abdul-Qadeer Khan (Our National Hero)
+A Tribute to Abdul-Qadeer Khan (Our National Hero) Author - Abdullah Tahir